jae-hyuk-kim/jae-hyuk-kim.github.io/_pages/about.md

   </details>
 * **Jaehyuk Kim** and O. Y. Özaltın, "Multistage Adaptive Robust Optimization for Resilient Power Systems: A Machine Learning-Augmented Approach", Working Paper.
 * **Jaehyuk Kim**, O. Y. Özaltın, and N. R. Chowdhury, "Contextual Risk-Averse Stochastic Optimization for Evacuation Planning: A Decision-focused Learning Approach", In Preparation.
+* **Jaehyuk Kim** and Y. Seo (2022), "Integrated Optimization of Facility Layout and Job Shop Scheduling in a Reconfigurable Manufacturing System", *Journal of the Korean Institute of Industrial Engineers*.
+* **Jaehyuk Kim** and S. Kim (2021), "A Study of Productivity Analysis Method Based on Manufacturing Big Data Using the FOM System in the FOMs Package", *Journal of the Korean Society of Manufacturing Technology Engineers*.

 <br>